Applicants may apply directly or may have a third party submit application materials on their behalf. The required application materials include:

 Fax: (USA) +1-212-205-6425

 During the application process, IIE-SRF conducts a thorough review of the scholar’s application materials and may contact the applicant’s referees as well as other sources, such as independent experts on the country of origin or the particulars of the reported threat.
+Please note that the IIE-SRF application process may include requests for additional information regarding both the scholar’s academic background and personal situation.

 Applications to IIE-SRF are considered highly confidential are not shared beyond the IIE-SRF program without the explicit permission of the applicant.
 All applicants considered for fellowship support are screened against a database containing the names of individuals, groups, and entities that are on major global sanctions, money laundering, and law enforcement watch lists.